aptible/www.aptible.com/source/support/topics/enclave/synchronize-deploys-and-config-changes.md

 deploy` to deploy your app (if not, [read the instructions here][direct-docker-image-deploy]).

-In this case, simply append whatever ed environment variables you need to the `aptible deploy` command:
+In this case, simply append whatever environment variables you need to the `aptible deploy` command:

 ```